evandromr/whizzy_scripts/README.md

 ### dump_columns.py
 Dumps two columns from a FITS file into an ASCII/txt/dat file.
 You shouldn't actually use this, since you will lose float precision when switching from a binary file format to an ASCII file format.
+Like the HEASOFT FTOOL fdump, but in python!

 ### fits_info.py
 Prints HDU information, extension 1 header keywords, and extension 1 column names for a given FITS file.
 Using extension 1 here for RXTE event-mode data.

 ### get_keyword.py
 Gets the value of a keyword from a FITS header.
+Like the HEASOFT FTOOL fkeypar, but in python!

 ### obs_epoch_rxte.py
 Determines the observational epoch of a specific RXTE observation.
 Be careful